fabipy/fabian-lang.com/_posts/2021-09-21-navigate-the-web-faster-with-vimium-c.md

 #### How does it work?

 Now that we know what Vim is all about, how the heck are Vim functionalities supposed to help browsing the web?
-Vimium C is a browser extension (<a href="https://chrome.google.com/webstore/detail/vimium-c-all-by-keyboard/hfjbmagddngcpeloejdejnfgbamkjaeg?hl=en" target="_blank">Chrome</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/vimium-c/">Firefox</a>) and once you installed it you can use the keyboard shortcuts on any website (don't worry you can also exclude websites in the settings!).
+Vimium C is a browser extension (<a href="https://chrome.google.com/webstore/detail/vimium-c-all-by-keyboard/hfjbmagddngcpeloejdejnfgbamkjaeg?hl=en" target="_blank">Chrome</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/vimium-c/">Firefox</a>) and once you installed it you can use the keyboard shortcuts on any website (don't worry, you can also exclude websites in the settings!).

-Let me show you my favourite (most used) keyboard shortcuts:
+Let me introduce you to my favourite keyboard shortcuts (that I use 90% of the time):

 - Scroll up (**j**) and down (**k**)
 - Scroll down page (**d**) and up (**u**)
 - Scroll left (**h**) and right (**l**)
 - Move to top of page (**g**) and bottom (**G**, i.e. shift+g)
 - Jump tab on the left (**J**) right tab (**K**)
-- Open link with **f** (little pop-ups with letter combinations show up that you can enter to open a link)
+- Open link with **f** (little pop-ups with letter combinations show up that you can enter to open a link) (**Note**: You can also use **f** to focus on a text box or to focus on a certain element on the page for scrolling.)
 - Open link in new tab with **F**, i.e. shift+f
 - Open mulitple links in new tabs with **alt+F**
 - Move tab left (**<<**) and right (**>>**)